 c.
 Begin studying to get licensed.
 We have a relationship with ExamFX to get you discounted study materials.

 You will find that joining, beginning to build your agency and getting the best coverage for the best price will take very little time.
 After you have set that up, focus 100% on getting licensed within your first 90 days. [ back to top

 What are the ranks in the company?Rank 1 - Affiliate:

 Affiliates earn commissions on all Direct System Sales

 of the IIM System (starting with their 3rd), including Enrollment Bonuses

 .
 Because Affiliates have not subscribed to the IIM System, they are not able to refer insurance.
 PLEASE NOTE

-that an Affiliate generates rolls up to the first active Rank 3 Representative Affiliate above him or her, as if that Representative Affiliate generated the sale him/herself.
+that an Affiliate generates roll up to the first active Rank 3 Representative Affiliate above him or her, as if that Representative Affiliate generated the sales him/herself.
 Rank 2 - Representative:

 Because Representatives have subscribed to the IIM System, they may begin referring insurance clients prior to getting licensed; however, no insurance-related compensation can be paid (currently or retroactively) to non-licensed Representatives.
 Although non-licensed Representatives cannot earn on insurance-related compensation, the monthly total of Insurance Referral Fees

 can grow prior to getting licensed.
 Once licensed, Representatives will earn Insurance Referral Fees